Ask Experts Questions for FREE Help!

 He gets drunk most nights

-I'm scared he's gonna get ill
+I'm scared he's going to get ill

-I'm scared he's gonna fail his exams
+I'm scared he's going to fail his exams

-He knows its a problem, but he lacks the inclanation to overcome it.
+He knows it's a problem, but he lacks the inclanation to overcome it.
 I need him to know how much his drinking upsets me and worries me.
 I'm scared of the effect it will have on his work, him, his life, his health.
 He knows he shouldn't do it.
 I'm one of the only people he's confessed this problem too.

-I have tried to tell him to curb it and to stop but I just can't get whats in my mind out into the open.
+I have tried to tell him to curb it and to stop but I just can't get what's in my mind out into the open.
 I want to tell him how much it makes me cry when he tells me he's "disapointly sober".
 There are other ways to be happy, but he never is, and he can never find them.

 He will listen to me, he listens to me about most other things, and I listen and respect him.